codeship/codeship-go/README.md

-cover                          Run all the tests and opens the coverage report fmt                            goimports all go files lint                           Run all the linters ci                             Run all code checks and tests with coverage reporting build                          Build a version clean                          Remove temporary files verify                         Verify the version is referenced in the CHANGELOG
+cover                          Run all the tests and opens the coverage report fmt                            goimports all go files lint                           Run all the linters
 ```